QbDVision

 Series B in 2023

-Telesis Bio is a biotech company established in 2013 and headquartered in San Diego, USA.
-It specializes in synthetic biology, providing researchers with tools to design, code, and create synthetic DNA and mRNA.
-The company focuses on enabling the rapid, accurate, and reproducible construction of high-quality synthetic genetic material for various applications in synthetic biology.
-Telesis Bio manufactures and sells laboratory equipment, including synthetic biology instruments, reagents, and related products.
-Its product offerings include the BioXp system, BioXp kits, benchtop reagents, and BioXp biofoundry services, all aimed at supporting researchers in their scientific endeavors.
+Telesis Bio is a biotechnology company founded in 2013 and based in San Diego, USA.
+It specializes in synthetic biology, providing researchers with tools to design, create, and secure synthetic DNA and mRNA.
+The company focuses on enabling the rapid, accurate, and reproducible synthesis of high-quality synthetic genetic materials for various applications in synthetic biology.
+Telesis Bio manufactures and sells a range of laboratory equipment, including synthetic biology instruments and reagents, as well as offering related services.
+Its product lineup features the BioXp system, BioXp kits, and Benchtop reagents, alongside BioXp biofoundry services, all aimed at supporting innovative research and development in the field.

 Slingshot Biosciences